Flawless Physio Logo

 Physiotherapy with James McCormack

-This is not medical advice and you should consult your healthcare practitioners before removing a boot. and we recommend a consultation with a medical professional such as James McCormack before trying any of these exercises.
+This is not medical advice; you should consult your healthcare practitioners if you have any of the symptoms mentioned in this article.
+We recommend consulting with a medical professional such as James McCormack if you have foot or ankle pain.
 James offers Online Physiotherapy Appointments.

 Share this page